Choosing A Mobile Phone And How Not To Have Sunday Morning Sex

 • Some industries and government institutions require dumbphones only, for security issues—no camera and they are substantially cheaper.

-• Pricing: which is better value for the company—a two year or three-year contract?
+• Pricing: which is increased value for the company—a two year or three-year contract?
 Which length fits in with your plans for staffing and or expansion?

 • Just before you upgrade your phones—will everything sync?
 Check whether moving mobile platforms will create any electronic cul-de-sacs in your office.